 CBT stands for Cognitive-behavioural Therapy, a type of talk therapy that focuses on the way your thoughts, feelings and behaviours all interact.
-The therapy is built around the idea that the way we think about a certain situation, affects the way we feel and behave.
+A CBT Psychologist explains that CBT therapy is built around the idea that the way we think about a certain situation, affects the way we feel and behave.
 To put it simply, if you think negatively about a situation, you may react negatively in your behaviours and feel distressed.

 While CBT is widely recognised as a treatment for depression and anxiety, it is an adaptable therapy that can be used to treat a wide range of symptoms and conditions, including: